-The cost of a calorie could have an impact on choices.
+The cost of a calorie could have an impact on #fast food choices.
 Ever find yourself debating whether or not to purchase an order of fries?
-What if restaurant menu boards spelled out exactly how much exercise you would have to do to burn the in your favorite foods?
+What if restaurant menu boards spelled out exactly how much exercise you would have to do to burn the #calories in your favorite foods?
 It might just change your decision-making habits.
 Here are some examples:

 – McDonald’s Large French Fries: 510 calories; walk for 131 minutes to burn those calories off